TRoboto/Udacity/Intel Edge AI for IoT Developers Nanodegree/Project - Deploy a People Counter App at the Edge/WRITEUP.md

 My method(s) to compare models before and after conversion to Intermediate Representations
 were:

 I run the model on my Nvidia GTX 980m before tranforming it to the IR.
-The model was running in a good speed, I beileve this is because it uses layers for mobile, and I was able to detect all 6 people perfectly.
+The model was running in a good speed, I beileve this is because it uses layers optimized for mobile, and I was able to detect all 6 people perfectly.
 However, running it using OpenVino led to more speed but it wasn't as accuarte as before.

 The difference between model accuracy pre- and post-conversion was not quite big.
 The original model was able to detect all 6 persons with high confidence of about 80% while the IR model detected 7 persons with a confidence of about 72%, and also failed to detect one person while he was present for more than 5 seconds.